 Dinosaurs, dragons and eggs, oh my!
 Kids are awestruck from the moment they enter the Delaware Museum of Natural History, with a giant squid suspended from the entryway ceiling.
 Children feel they’re walking on water, as they cross a simulated coral reef, seated below floor level with plexiglass inlaid for prime viewing.

 Housing the second largest bird egg collection in North America, Delaware Museum of Natural History, while small, is filled to the brim with exhibits and nooks and crannies to explore.
-The museum’s Nature Nook provides hands-on activities, storytimes and live animal presentations for young children — little ones can easily spend an hour or more playing in the human-sized Bald Eagle nest, or hiding in the “Bear Cave” with bats (artificial, of course).
+The museum’s Nature Nook provides hands-on activities, storytimes and live animal presentations for young children.
+Little ones can easily spend an hour or more playing in the human-sized Bald Eagle nest and then hiding in the “Bear Cave” with bats (artificial, of course).

 Winterthur Museum, Library and Gardens